If you are new to the country or if you have moved here from elsewhere in the UK, it can be somewhat overwhelming.

 ** Information & Data Sources: 2018 Internations Expat Insider Survey, 2018 EY & NetExpat Relocating Partner Survey

-- How does it work if I find myself wanting/needing to separate or divorce from my partner?
+• How does it work if I find myself wanting or needing to separate or divorce from my partner?

-- Now that we have children, we need to organise a will, but we are from different countries so we are not sure what to do or how to do it.
+• Now that we have children, we need to organise a will, but we are from different countries and are not sure what to do or how to do it.

-- I would like to set up my own business, but am unsure as to where to start.
+• I would like to set up my own business, however I am unsure as to where to start.

-There are of course many more questions, but those are some that I come across fairly often.
+There are of course many more questions, but those are some that Karin has come across the most over many years.

-I can help advise you by putting you in touch with experts that are known to me personally, so please don’t hesitate to be in touch on NW8mums@gmail.com and I will do my best to help you.
+Karin can help signpost you by putting you in touch with experts that are known to her personally, so please don’t hesitate to be in touch on hello@nw8-mums.com and she will do her best to help you.

 Healthcare & Emergency Numbers